tkn-tub/ns3-gym/src/lte/doc/source/lte-pathloss-model.rst

   L_\mathrm{O} = L_\mathrm{U} - 4.70 (\log{f})^2 + 18.33\log{f} - 40.94

-I did not find info on how to extend the COST231 to open area (for suburban it seems that we can just impose C = 0).
+The literature lacks of extensions of the COST231 to open area (for suburban it seems that we can just impose C = 0); therefore we consider it a special case fo the suburban one.

-While for 2600 MHz in literature we found that the COST231 model can be used with the assumption that the loss due to the higher frequency is compensated by the increase in the antenna gain.
-However, there is a formula coming from an empirical evaluation for urban area [pl26ghz]_:
+Regarding the pathloss at 2600 MHz, in literature we found a paper presenting a model coming from an empirical evaluation for urban area [pl26ghz]_:

 .. math::

   L = 36 + 26\log{d}

+Therefore, also in this case, the suburban and openareas environment scenarios are model as the urban one.

 Short Range Communications ITU-R P.1411 (I1411)
 ---------------------------------------

-This is model from the short range outdoor communication in the frequency range 300 MHz to 100 GHz.
+This model is designed for short range outdoor communication in the frequency range 300 MHz to 100 GHz.
 It is divided in LOS and NLoS models and NLoS is split in roof-tops and canyons.
 The model implemented considers the LoS propagation for short distances according to a tuneable threshold (``m_itu1411NlosThreshold``).
-In case on NLoS propagation, both transmission over the rooftop and above aare considered in order to model small BS and macro one.
-In case on NLoS several parameters scenatio dependent have been included, such as average street width, orientation, corner angle, etc. The valuesof such parameters have to be properly setted according to the scenario implemented, the model does not calculate natively their values.
-In case any values is provided, the standard ones are used.
+In case on NLoS propagation, the over the roof-top model is taken in consideration for modeling both macro BS and SC.
+In case on NLoS several parameters scenatio dependent have been included, such as average street width, orientation, etc. The values of such parameters have to be properly setted according to the scenario implemented, the model does not calculate natively their values.
+In case any values is provided, the standard ones are used, apart for the height of the mobile and BS, which instead their integrity is tested directly in the code (i.e., they have to be greater then zero).
 In the following we give the expressions of the components of the model.

 LoS within street canyons